Robust registration of medical images in the presence of spatially-varying noise: Introduction

-In general, two approaches have been studied to overcome the bias-field noise effect in image registration.
-One approach is focused on defining robust similarity measures.
-Residual complexity (RC) \cite{myronenko2010intensity}, rank-induced \cite{ghaffari2015rism, ghaffari2017image} and sparsity-based \cite{afzali2016medical, ghaffari2015robust} similarity measures are two examples.
-Second approach is based on reducing noise effect and registering the denoised images \cite{pohl2005unifying, friston1995spatial}.
-In this paper, we concentrate on the later approach by examining the ability of a state-of-the-art hierarchical signal decomposition techniques in removing spatially varying noise in MR images.
-Specifically, we propose to use empirical mode decomposition (EMD) to overcome the effect of bias field noise in MR images.
+Traditionally, two distinct types of algorithms have been studied to reduce the bias-field noise effect in image registration.
+One type is focused on defining robust similarity measures.
+Residual complexity (RC) \cite{myronenko2010intensity}, rank-induced \cite{ghaffari2015rism, ghaffari2017image} and sparsity-based \cite{afzali2016medical, ghaffari2015robust} similarity measures are some examples.
+The second type of algorithms are based on simply reducing the noise effect and then registration of the denoised images \cite{pohl2005unifying, friston1995spatial}.
+Our two proposed algorithms in this paper could be classified in the second group.
+We examine the ability of a state-of-the-art hierarchical signal decomposition techniques in removing spatially varying noise in MR images.
+Specifically, we propose to use empirical mode decomposition (EMD) \cite{huang1998empirical} to overcome the effect of bias field noise in MR images.
+EMD is a multi-resolution computational technique to decompose the image into several principle patterns and residual components.
+We show that the bias field noise is highly expressed in the residual components and not in the principle patterns.
+Therefore, it is possible to remove the noise by removing the EMD residuals.
 EMD-based algorithms have been previously studied for the basic image registration task \cite{riffi2013medical, jinsha2009multimodal}.
-However, to our knowledge, our paper is the first study on the EMD-based image registration in the presence of spatially varying noise.
+However, to our knowledge, the advantage of the EMD-based registration algorithms in the presence of spatially varying noise is still unknown.
+In this study, we explore this advantage through proposing robust EMD-based registration algorithms.

-We introduce two novel feature-based registration algorithms based on EMD of the images \cite{huang1998empirical}.
-EMD decomposes any n-dimensional signal into Intrinsic Mode Functions (IMFs) and residual components.
-In section 3, We first show that EMD can considerably reduce bias field noise in images by removing the spatially varying distortion in IMFs and absorbing them in residual components.
-Then, we propose two multi-resolution \cite{looney2009multiscale} registration algorithms based on EMD.
-In one algorithm (LR-EMD), we hierarchically register EMD feature-maps of both floating and reference images in various resolution levels (scales).
-In the second algorithm (AFR-EMD), we first extract an average feature-map (average of IMFs) based on EMD from both floating and reference images.
+Our contributions in this paper are two folds: First, we show that the EMD is able to extracts the bias field noise from the image through multi-scale decomposition of the image.
+Second, we introduce two multi-resolution \cite{looney2009multiscale} EMD-based registration algorithms robust to the bias field noise.
+In one algorithm (LR-EMD), we hierarchically register EMD feature-maps from both floating and reference images.
+The feature maps are constructed from various resolutions of EMD-based principle patterns.
+In the second algorithm (AFR-EMD), we first extract an average feature-map for both floating and reference images by averaging the principle patters from the EMD.
 Then, we use a simple hierarchical multi-resolution algorithm based on downsampling to register the average feature-maps.
-The registration performance and comparisons to benchmark algorithms has been discussed in section 4.